Ali-HkH/Pento-landing-static-react-tailwind/README.md

 **************
 About this demo:

+-Has Loading screen before the site loads

 -Has full responsive custom navbar

 -Has two different themes with theme triger switch

+-Has custom responsive swiper elements

 -Also the site itself is full responsive
 ***************